balena-os/meta-balena/README.md

   * Quectel EC20
   * SIM7600E

+### Recommended WiFi USB dongle

+* Panda N600 Dual-Band (2.4 GHz + 5 GHz) Wireless-N USB Adapter
+This USB dongle is based on the Ralink RT5572 chipset and is supported by the generic rt2800usb driver.
+Tests have been done on the PAU09 model of the Panda N600 Dual-Band USB Adapter and having the firmware version 0.36 from firmware file rt2870.bin

 ## How to fix various build errors

 * Supervisor fails with a log similar to: